lakka-switch/documentation/faq.md

 ***

-See [the official Lakka documentation](http://www.lakka.tv/doc/Troubleshooting-Lakka/) to see how to access RetroArch logs from SSH (among others).
+See [the official Lakka documentation](http://www.lakka.tv/doc/Troubleshooting-Lakka/) for a guide on how to access RetroArch logs from SSH (among others).

+&nbsp;
+> **The timezone is wrong, how can I fix that ?**

+***

+See [the official Lakka documentation](http://www.lakka.tv/doc/Troubleshooting-Lakka/) for a guide on how to set the correct timezone in Lakka.